A new reality: the rise of remote and roaming users requires a new approach to security

 When data exfiltration starts minutes after a system is compromised, advanced detection tools may not help your short-staffed security team stop security breaches in time.

-Our endpoint security footprints enforce policies at both the DNS and IP layers to prevent system compromise and data exfiltration – over any port or protocol.
+Our endpoint security footprints enforce policies at the DNS layer to prevent system compromise and data exfiltration – over any port or protocol.
 Whether a user is on or off the corporate network, Cisco Umbrella logs or blocks all internet activity destined to malicious infrastructures — unlike antivirus, sandboxes, or other agents that log or block only some device activity from malicious payloads.